charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 	- path matching - matching the path in `.use(path, handler)` with the request url. when one is not provided it will default to the root path of the Router.
 		- reminder that the path in Router extends that of the parent router, so from app (app/router/id)  inside the router would be (/id)
 		- also reminder that if it defaults to root, then all requests reaching the router will all match
+	- nested layers - app / can nest to route at /admin which can then nest again at /admin/:id (relative to app root path)
+	- Error handling- error handling middlware/funcs are the same stack as middlewares routers, and routes.
+		- each handle function of any layer is called by a wrapper function either a`handle_request` or `handle_error`. it also has an internal layerError variable that is initialized to null and when something is passed as obj through the next() method, its stored in that layerError variable.
+			- when the object passed in next() is errored state, Router will switch to calling <strong>handle_error</strong> instead and will only call the error handler